 Simo Tuomisto (ASC, Aalto University) (instructor, helper)

 This is an online course streamed via Twitch (the CodeRefinery channel) so that anyone may follow along without registration.
 You do not need a Twitch account.
-There is a HackMD link (collaborative edited notes) which is used for asking questions during the course.
-Certain partners have extra registration possibilities (in-person exercise rooms, Zoom for support).
+There is a collaborative notes link which is used for asking questions during the course.
 The actual material is here.

-General registration (but check partner registration above): Please register here.
-While the stream is available even without providing personal data, if you register you may get HackMD access for asking questions and will support our funding by contributing to our attendance statistics.
+While the stream is available even without providing personal data, if you register you may get collaborative notes access for asking questions and will support our funding by contributing to our attendance statistics.

 It is possible to obtain a certificate from the course with a little extra work.
 The certificate is equivalent to 1 ECTS and your study supervisor will be able to register it as a credit in your university study credit system.
 Please make sure that your supervisor/study program accepts it.